 Pirkei Avot (The Sayings of the Fathers), which is a tractate in the Mishnah (the rabbinic interpretation of the Bible), teaches that the universe is built on Torah (the Law or instruction), avodah (service to God), and g’milut chasadim (acts of loving kindness).
 (Avot 1:2)

-And according to the Mishnah, there is no minimum requirement for g’milut chasadim.
-The reward for it is received both in this world and in the world to come.
+According to the Mishnah (compilation of oral traditions), there is no minimum requirement for g’milut chasadim, and the reward for it is received both in this world and in the world to come.

-Rather than treating love and brotherhood simply as a lofty ideal, Judaism specifies in detail how this is carried out.
+Rather than treating love and brotherhood simply as a lofty ideal, Judaism specifies in detail how to carry it out.

 Commandments of Kindness